Mike Swaim Jr.

-Mike Swaim Jr. (born June 16, 1976) is a former NASCAR driver.
+Mike Swaim Jr. (born June 16, 1976) is an American former NASCAR driver.
 He made a few starts in the NASCAR Craftsman Truck Series and NASCAR Busch Grand National Series, but found most of his success in the NASCAR Goody's Dash Series, winning 12 races in his career and the 1997 championship driving for Falcon Racing.
 He made his first career Busch series start for Innovative Motorsports after Andy Santerre broke his leg in a wreck in the season opening race at Daytona International Speedway.

+He is the son of former racing driver Mike Swaim, who also competed in NASCAR.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)